Moon Photography: A Lunar Photo Gallery

 When I am not photographing deep-sky objects with my camera and telescope during the new moon phase, I like to take pictures of the moon in its various phases.

-Moon photography allows me to avoid much of the specialized astrophotography equipment involved with deep sky imaging, and focus on the basics of night photography.
+Moon photography allows me to avoid much of the specialized astrophotography equipment used for deep-sky imaging and focus on the basics of night photography.

 Moon Landscapes

-A landscape photography image (nightscape) that includes the moon can make for an incredibly narrative scene.
+A landscape photography image (a nightscape) that includes the moon can create an incredibly narrative scene.
+The

 supermoon photography